 - Incubate their ideas, share their strategies, and provide support and feedback to colleagues;

-- Apply for small research and engagement grants (available no earlier than 2019) for projects that fall within Centre themes; and
+- Apply for small research and engagement grants for projects that fall within Centre themes; and

 - Present research at a Centre event or through the Centre’s website and social media.

-The research project is called “Engendering Disability Inclusive Development.”
+This position involves supporting knowledge mobilization activities for the Live Work Well Research Centre and for one of the Centre’s key research projects, called “Engendering Disability Inclusive Development.”
 Funded by a seven-year SSHRC Partnership Grant, the project builds on established relationships with NGOs, policy makers, and researchers to improve the lives of diverse girls and women with disabilities in the world.
-The project aspires to be a bilingual partnership in French and English and includes anglophone, francophone and bilingual partner organizations.
 This GRA position supports the Knowledge Mobilization Hub of the project and reports to the Knowledge Mobilization Manager, Kim Garwood and the Project Director, Dr. Deborah Stienstra.

-- Write French-language knowledge mobilization materials, including factsheets, website content, and social media posts.
+- Prepare relevant and appropriate knowledge sharing tools, including factsheets, website content, and social media posts.

 - Support learning and sharing among research team members, including civil society, non-government organizations, and academics.